-- 15. The rate of dividend payable by the Railway Undertaking to the General Revenues for 1979-80, as well as other ancillary matters, are currently under consideration of the Railway Convention Committee, on the basis of the memorandum recently submitted to it by the Railway Ministry, incorporating some of the recommendations of the Expert Group (which included the representatives of the Ministry of Finance and the Planning Commission) on the Capital Structure of the Railways.
-It is significant that such a thorough review of the capital structure of the Railways has been undertaken for the first time since the separation of the Railway Finance from the General Finance in 1924. - 16.
-Some of the important recommendations of the Expert Group, accepted by the Government and awaiting the Railway Convention Committee's approval, are - - (i) The Railways will no longer be called upon to obtain loans from the General Revenues for meeting shortfalls in dividend payments.
-If, in any year, there is a shortfall in the payment of dividend, this would be treated as a deferred liability to be paid eventually as and when adequate surplus is generated, and the position reviewed after a period of 10 years. - (ii) The accumulated interest portion of the loan liability under Revenue Reserve Fund, amounting to Rs.
+15. The rate of dividend payable by the Railway Undertaking to the General Revenues for 1978-79, as well as ancillary matters, have been other considered by the Railway Convention Committee, on the basis of memorandum recently submitted to it by the Railway Ministry, incorporating some of the recommendations of the Expert Group (which included representatives of the Ministry of Finance and the Planning Commission) on the Capital Structure of the Railways.
+It is significant that such a thorough review of the capital structure of the Railways has been undertaken for the first time since the separation of the Railway Finance from the General Finance in 1924.

+- 16. Some of the important recommendations of the Expert Group, ac-Government and the cepted by the Railway Convention Committee, are- - (i) The Railways will no longer be called upto to obtain loans from the General Revenues for meeting shortfells in dividend payments.
+If, in any year, there is a shortfall in the payment of dividend, this would be treated as a deferred liability to be paid eventually as and when adequate surplus is generated, and the position reviewed after a period of 10 years. - (ii) The accumulated interest portion of the loan liability under Revenue Reserve Fund amountilng to Rs.
 93.95 crores, will be written off.
 The balance amount of Rs.
-122.19 crores will be treated as a deferred dividend liability. - (iii) Dividend reliefs on certain items such as the capital cost of new lines taken up on other than financial considerations, capital cost of ferry services, capital cost of welfare buildings and payment of a reduced rate of dividend at 3.5% on the capital cost of residential buildings. - (iv) The total amount of dividend reliefs will be contributed as a specific subsidy from the General Revenues. - (v) The existing arrangement of obtaining loans from the General Revenues for meeting the expenditure under Development Fund will continue, but such loans will be charged interest at the rate applicable to State Governments, instead of at the borrowing rate. - 17.
-As the Railway Convention Committee 1977 has not yet made any recommendations in regard to the rate of dividend etc. be adopted for 1979-80, the Budget Estimates for the coming year have been prepared on the same basis as recommended by the Committee for the two earlier years viz.
-1977-78 and 1978-79.
+122.19 crores will be treated as a deferred dividega liability. - (iii) Dividend reliefs on certain items such as the capital cost of new lines taken up on other than financial considerations, capital cost of ferry services, capital cost of welfare buildings and payment of a reduced rate of dividend at 3.5 per cent on the capital cost of residential buildings. - (iv) The total amount of dividend reliefs will be contributed as a senfrom the specific subsidy arate General Revenues. - (v) The existing arrangement of obtaining loans from the General Revenues for meeting the expenditure under Development Fund will continue but such loans will be charged interest at the rate applicable to State Governments, instead of borrowing rate. - 17.
+As the Railway Convention Committee's recommendations in regard to the rate of dividend etc. for 1979-80, are yet to be accepted by Parliament the Budget Estimates for the coming year have been prepared on the same basis as recommended by the Committee for the two earlier years viz., 1977-78 and 1978-79.